-► EASSDA (East Asian Social Survey Data Archive)
+EASSDA (East Asian Social Survey Data Archive)

-In the 2008 General Meeting held in Tokyo, another unanimous agreement was reached to establish the East Asian Social Survey Data Archive (EASSDA; http://www.eassda.org), EASS's central data archive, at the Academy of East Asian Studies at the Sungkyunkwan University, Seoul, Korea.
-The mission of EASSDA is to integrate, harmonize, and archive data sets and related documentation of EASS module surveys so as to distribute and disseminate them to the social science community all over the world.
+In the 2008 General Meeting held in Tokyo, unanimous agreement was reached again to establish the East Asian Social Survey Data Archive (EASSDA), EASS's central data archive, at the Academy of East Asian Studies at the Sungkyunkwan University, Seoul, Korea.
+The mission of EASSDA isto integrate, harmonize, and archive data sets and related documentation of EASSmodule surveys so as to distribute and disseminate them to the social science community all over the world.
+There was a total of 5,147 data applications and use until 2022.

-▶ OBJECTIVE of the EASSDA
+OBJECTIVE of the EASSDA